Skip over sidebar nav to the content section

 A standout feature of the program is the Letter Writing Campaign, where ambassadors write personalized letters to admitted students, expressing excitement about their acceptance, and offering a warm welcome.
 These letters also encourage new students to reach out with any questions, fostering a sense of belonging even before they arrive on campus.
 By creating a welcoming and informative environment, the Architecture Student Ambassadors play a crucial role in attracting and encouraging prospective students to choose UIUC for their architectural education.
 Their efforts significantly influence students’ decisions to join the university, contributing to the overall growth and diversity of the architecture program

-2024-2025 Student Ambassadors:
+2025-2026 Student Ambassadors:

-• Secretary: Adam Lupatkin
+• Co-Presidents: Adam Lupatkin and Stephanie Oberheu

 architecture ambassador's standing by a display